Sevier River: Sevier Bridge Reservoir

 By the early 1900s, the Lower Sevier often dried up below the Juab area, both due to heavy irrigation in the Upper Sevier and a series of drought years.
 The Deseret Irrigation Company began constructing Yuba Dam at the Sevier Bridge site in 1902, and work continued through 1907.
 "Nearly every available man and boy in Deseret, Oasis and Hinckley worked at the dam."
 The dam was originally completed to a height of 60 ft, and was raised to 90 ft between 1913 and 1916.
 Water rights were sold to three other irrigation districts in the Lower Sevier.
 Sevier Bridge Reservoir has a capacity of 236145 acre feet, making it the fourth biggest man-made lake in Utah.

 Recreation

 Parts of the Upper Sevier, and its higher tributaries and feeder lakes, are good trout waters, particularly in National Forest lands.
 The basin has native cutthroat trout, and many streams contain introduced brook, brown and rainbow trout.
 A 20 mi stretch of the East Fork in Black Canyon, above Tropic Reservoir, is classified as a Blue Ribbon trout fishery.
 This stretch was restored by the Utah Division of Wildlife Resources between 1992 and 2006 due to damage from the 1983 flooding.
 Marysvale Canyon is also known for its trout during the non-irrigation (low water) season, being located in the tailwater of Piute Dam.
 Fishing is generally poor downstream of Marysvale Canyon due to the warm silty water, numerous diversion structures and degradation of riparian habitat.

+Whitewater rafting is available on the Sevier through Marysvale Canyon.